argoproj/argo-cd/docs/proposals/cmp-parameters.md

 (native JSON libraries, StackOverflow answers about jq, etc.).

 Parameters should be set in the manifest as a map of section names to parameter name/value pairs.
 YAML is used because it's easy to read/manipulate in an editor when modifying an Application manifest.
+We partition by section name so that the manifest, to the extent possible, is laid out similarly to the UI.

 ```yaml
 plugin: